ocramz/talks/GotLambda_26112017/slides.md

 Data ingestion service

 - `cron`-job for REST-based data retrieval

-- Resilience:
+- Service resilience
     - State is only external to the service (cloud storage)

-    - Retry logic
+- Dataset resilience
+    - Providers fail/change their mind

 # Requirements